sts10/sts10.github.io/_posts/2021-04-24-revisiting-compund-safety.markdown

 But more importantly for end-users, CSafe is more considerate about which words it discards when making a compound-safe version of the inputted word list.
 For example, given [a version of the word list 1Password once used](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt), it was able to [save 16,789](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt.csafe) of the original list of 18,328 words.
 The original checker only saved 16,103 words.
 (And [removing all prefix words, the more "nuclear" option, leaves you with just 15,190 words](https://github.com/sts10/prefix-safety-checker/blob/master/word_lists/agile_words.txt.no-prefix).)

-### Speed up
+### Speeding it up

-Lastly, I think CSafe is faster than the original checker on lists of equal length, especially on longer lists.
+CSafe is faster than the original checker on lists of equal length, especially on longer lists.
 On my machine, CSafe takes about 73 seconds to get through the 1Password word list (18k words) (`time csafe agile.txt`).
 My old compound checker takes 35 minutes to process the same list.

 What's the magic sauce?
 Here, a big thanks to [Wesley Moore](https://github.com/wezm), who provided [two key pull requests](https://github.com/sts10/csafe/pulls?q=is%3Apr+is%3Aclosed+author%3Awezm) that boosted the speed of the program by some multiples.